oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 #### Backwards Compatibility

-As this is a 3.5 feature, all 3.4 (and down) cluster related entities should not be allowed (at the GUI level) to customize network properties.
-Engine needs to take special care at canDoAction to disallow custom network properties for 3.4 and below.
+As this is a 3.5 feature, its related GUI widgets should not be shown for hosts that are part of cluster whose compatibility version is lower.
+The engine backend needs to take special care at the canDoAction() method of SetupNetworksCommand to disallow custom network properties for 3.4 and below, to also block such operations via REST.
+Similar care should be taken when hosts are attempted to be moved from a >= 3.5 cluster to a < 3.5 cluster; since there is currently no infrastructure to send a Setup Networks command to VDSM upon cluster change, any non-empty custom properties on the host can't be wiped, therefore it would probably be best to block the operation.

 ### Testing